SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab2 (Bagian 1).md

 - Quality must be assessed and controlled in all phases
 - Each phase has specific deliverables

+### Kelebihan

+- Easy to understand, easy to use
+- Sets requirements stability
+- Every phase needs to be checked and signed off -> eliminates midstream changes.
+- Good when quality requirements dominate cost and schedule requirements.
+- Good for control (plan, staff, track).

 ### V

 ### Prototyping